Home

 Guarantee

-Lastly, make sure any applicable code requirements are adhered to and which one of you will handle the needed permits, such as filing for and later sign-off with the inspector.
+Lastly, make sure any applicable code requirements are adhered to, and, which one of you will handle the needed permits, such as filing for and later sign-off with the inspector.

-See also Insurance and Bonding highlights.
+Refer also to Insurance and Bonding highlights.